Cardosaum/cv/README.md

 This website was originaly built by [Flip Tanedo](https://theory.ucr.edu/flip/).

-You can view his repository at [github](https://github.com/fliptanedo/theory.ucr.edu).
+You can view his repository in [github](https://github.com/fliptanedo/theory.ucr.edu).